Analysis | When did the Jan. 6 rally become a march to the Capitol?

 Jan.
 6

-Speaking at noon on the day of the attempted insurrection, Trump also announced a march.
+Speaking at noon on the day of the short-lived insurrection, Trump also announced a march.

 “We have come to demand that Congress do the right thing and only count the electors who have been lawfully slated, lawfully slated,” Trump said at the outset of his comments.
 “I know that everyone here will soon be marching over to the Capitol building to peacefully and patriotically make your voices heard.”